m0veax/tplink_m7350/README.md

 ##### `./META-INF/com/google/android/updater-script`

 Paths to Files and creating symlinks for autostart ect.
 Lets try to modify that to activate adb.

+##### RCE

+In the linked 4pda forum thread is a poc for a Remote Code Execution vuln which allows to start the telnet daemon.
+There are only windows scripts linked right now.
+We should build a shellscript to invoke it.

 ### .dtb files